The Cut-and-Play Algorithm: Computing Nash Equilibria via Outer Approximations: Literature Review

-\paragraph{Equilibria and Integer Nonconvexities. } In the particular case of integer nonconvexities, \citet{koppe_rational_2011} introduced the taxonomy of \glspl{IPG}, \ie, non-cooperative games where each player solves a parametrized integer program. \glspl{IPG} generalize any finite game and implicitly describe the set of strategies via constraints, as opposed to the explicit description of, for instance, normal-form games.
+\paragraph{Integer Nonconvexities. } In the particular case of integer nonconvexities, \citet{koppe_rational_2011} introduced the taxonomy of \glspl{IPG}, \ie, non-cooperative games where each player solves a parametrized mixed-integer optimization problem. \glspl{IPG} generalize any finite game and implicitly describe the set of strategies via constraints, as opposed to the explicit description of, for instance, normal-form games.
 Arguably, \glspl{IPG} represent the most prominent emerging family of nonconvex games and have several application domains, for instance, cyber-security \citep{Dragotto_critical_2023}, kidney exchange markets \citep{carvalho_nash_2017}, transportation \citep{sagratella_noncooperative_2020}, and facility location \citep{carvalho2018,LAMAS2018864,cronert_2021,cronert_equilibrium_2021}.
-Several authors recently developed algorithms to compute \glspl{IPG}' Nash equilibria with a variety of different assumptions \citep{sagratella_computing_2016,schwarze_branch-and-prune_2022,carvalho_2020_computing,cronert_equilibrium_2021,Dragotto_2021_ZERORegrets,harks_2021_generalized}; we refer the reader to the tutorial \citet{IPGs_2023_Tutorial} and the references therein for a detailed survey.
-Compared to \glspl{IPG} algorithms, \gls{CNP} handles other nonconvexities besides integer ones.
+Several authors recently developed algorithms to compute \glspl{IPG}' Nash equilibria with a variety of different assumptions \citep{sagratella_computing_2016,schwarze_branch-and-prune_2022,carvalho_2020_computing,cronert_equilibrium_2021,Dragotto_2021_ZERORegrets,harks_2021_generalized}.
+We refer the reader to the tutorial \citet{IPGs_2023_Tutorial} and the references therein for a detailed survey.
+Compared to \glspl{IPG} algorithms, \gls{CNP} handles other types of nonconvexities.
 Furthermore, as opposed to the majority of the algorithms besides the \gls{SGM} of \cite{carvalho_2020_computing} for \glspl{IPG}, \gls{CNP} considers the more general concept of \gls{MNE}, instead of \gls{PNE}.